-India set to launch satellite for South Asian countries, Pakistan says no thanks
+India launches satellite for South Asian countries, Pakistan says no thanks

 Since the 2013 launch of India's Mars orbiter, the country's space agency has established itself as a reliable, low-cost global player.

-Friday's launch will enable the new satellite to provide telecommunications, disaster management and weather forecasting services, among others.
+The new satellite will provide telecommunications, disaster management and weather forecasting services, among others.

 A satellite focusing on disaster communications could be particularly beneficial to South Asia, home to about a quarter of the world's population and prone to tropical cyclones, heat waves, earthquakes, tsunamis, landslides and floods.